iAamAhmad/iAamAhmad/README.md

 <h3 align="start" style="margin-top: 4px;"> Exciting Minutes of Coding</h3>

 <p>
-  I'm an Engineer passionate about coding and open source projects.
+  I'm an Engineer, passionate about coding and open source projects.
 Here, you'll find some of my latest work and contributions. <br/>
   MERN Stack Developer | Proficient in Next.js & TypeScript | Dreaming About Web 3.0
 </p>